Enhance your outdoor experience with environmental education at local open space.

 Native Plant Master Volunteer

 To become certified as a Native Plant Master volunteer, complete 36 hours of field training in 3 NPM courses.
 Classes may be taken in any county.
 After training, educate at least 60 people about Colorado plants within a two year period.
 Upon successfully completing the training and the volunteer educator commitment, participants are awarded the Native Plant Master certification.
-Maintain the certification by teaching at least 60 people every two years about native plants and reporting contacts.
+Maintain the certification by teaching at least 60 people each year about native plants and reporting contacts.
+Continuing education is also required.
 Please click on the button below to apply as a volunteer.

 Colorado Flora Certificate

 Already a Native Plant Master volunteer and need to report contacts?

 If you have any questions, please contact firstname.lastname@example.org or 303-730-1920